-For some women this can be an issue because of the frequency.
-If you have hair legs, arms or pits, it can be a chore to drag a razor over and over.
+For some women, this can be an issue because of the frequency.
+If you have hairy legs, arms, or pits, it can be a chore to drag a razor over and over.

-This can lead to razor burn and irritation, especially on sensitive areas like the armpit and pubic area.
+This can lead to razor burn and irritation, especially in sensitive areas like the armpit and pubic area.

 Another issue with shaving is how the hair grows back.
 Since blades slick and cut surface hair, it will leave a prickly feeling that can be uncomfortable.

 It is important to remember that what you do before and after shaving also plays an important role.
-These includes taking a hot shower, exfoliating, etc. before shaving and applying witch hazel and moisturizing cream afterwards.
+These include taking a hot shower, exfoliating, etc. before shaving and applying witch hazel and moisturizing cream afterward.

 1. Quick and easy to do

-Shaving is one of the quickest ways of removing hair on any part of the body.
+Shaving is one of the fastest ways of removing hair on any part of the body.
 It won’t take more than 10 minutes to shave one leg.
-Compare it to an epilator that’ll take around 30 minutes, it’s night and day.
+Compare it to an epilator that’ll take around 30 minutes.
+It’s’s night and day.

 2. Not as painful

-Using a razor wouldn’t be as painful as using an epilator to pluck hair.
-Manufacturers like Schick and Gillette have done a good job at their razors that it is almost idiot proof.
+Using a razor wouldn’t be as painful as using an epilator to pluck the hair.
+Manufacturers like Schick and Gillette have done an excellent job at their blades that it is almost idiot-proof.